Robustness of pairwise kinematic Sunyaev-Zel'dovich effect to optical-cluster-selection bias: Methods

 \subsection{Alternative richness}

-To mimic the optical cluster selection process, we implement the method of cylindrical counts from \citet{Wu2022OpticalLensing}.
-The method defines a cylindrical region at the position of each cluster, with the depth of the cylinder corresponding to the photometric redshift uncertainty along the line-of-sight, and the aperture corresponding to the cluster size.
+To mimic the optical-cluster-selection process, we implemented the method of cylindrical counts from \citet{Wu2022OpticalLensing}.
+The method defines a cylindrical region at the position of each cluster, with the depth of the cylinder corresponding to the photometric redshift uncertainty along the line of sight, and the aperture corresponding to the cluster size.
 The counts of galaxies in the cylinders serve as the alternative richness.
-The alternative richness accounts for the projection effect and avoids the color criteria of richness which are challenging for simulations.
+The alternative richness accounts for the projection effect and avoids the color criteria of richness, which are challenging for simulations.
 The cylindrical counts have been shown to reproduce the selection effect that biases the weak lensing signal\,\citep{Sunayama2020, Wu2022OpticalLensing, Salcedo2024ConsistencyiPlanck/i}.

-Here we described the procedures of assigning alternative richness to each cluster.
-First, we select subhalos in the lightcone based on their stellar mass, average stellar age, and specific star formation rate (sSFR), to obtain a ``bright" and ``red" galaxy sample.
+Here we describe the procedures for assigning alternative richness to each cluster.
+First, we selected subhalos in the light cone based on their stellar mass, average stellar age, and specific star formation rate (sSFR) to obtain a ``bright'' and ``red'' galaxy sample.
 These properties use all particles that are bound to each subhalo identified by the \texttt{SUBFIND} algorithm\,\citep{Springel2001Populating0, Dolag2009SubstructuresSimulations}.
-We define ``bright" and ``red" by the physical properties of all particles in each subhalo, because the goal is not to generate galaxy properties that are directly comparable with observations, but to explore a wide range of galaxy properties consistent with the $M$ - $\lambda$ relation of optical clusters.
-The stellar mass cut includes the redshift dependence of characteristic magnitude $m^*(z)$ of Schechter luminosity function as \verb|redMaPPer|\,\citep{Rykoff2016TheData}.
-We adopt the $m^*(z)$ derived for SDSS $r$-band from the model of \citet{Bruzual2003Stellar2003} \footnote{\href{https://github.com/erykoff/redmapper/blob/main/how-to/README.md}{https://github.com/erykoff/redmapper/blob/main/how-to/README.md}}, with a $(1+z)$ evolution from the $M/L$ ratio of elliptical galaxies, as considered in \citet{Saglia2010TheEvolution}.
-The minimum value of each stellar mass cut $M_{\star}(z)$ is set at $z=0.65$, and $M_{\star}(z)$ increases as z decreases.
+We define bright and red by the physical properties of all particles in each subhalo, because the goal is not to generate galaxy properties that are directly comparable with observations, but to explore a wide range of galaxy properties consistent with the $M$ - $\lambda$ relation of optical clusters.
+The stellar mass cut includes the redshift dependence of the characteristic magnitude, $m^*(z),$ of the Schechter luminosity function as \verb|redMaPPer|\,\citep{Rykoff2016TheData}.
+We adopted the $m^*(z)$ derived for the SDSS $r$-band from the model of \citet{Bruzual2003Stellar2003} \footnote{\href{https://github.com/erykoff/redmapper/blob/main/how-to/README.md}{https://github.com/erykoff/redmapper/blob/main/how-to/README.md}}, with a $(1+z)$ evolution from the $M/L$ ratio of elliptical galaxies, as considered in \citet{Saglia2010TheEvolution}.
+The minimum value of each stellar mass cut, $M_{\star}(z),$ is set at $z=0.65$, and $M_{\star}(z)$ increases as z decreases.
 The stellar mass function in the simulation is complete down to $10^{9.8}\,\mathrm{M_{\odot}}$.